Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Male panel mount SMA port - [Example](https://www.aliexpress.com/item/1005003803735398.html)
 - Adequately sized screws and nuts for the SMA port's mounting holes
 - A few centimeters of solderable coaxial cable (Shielding has to be solderable)
-    - Copper-shielded one is preferred, aluminum-shielded coax can work but is near-impossible to solder.
+    - Copper-shielded coax is preferred, aluminum-shielded coax can work but is near-impossible to solder.
 - Some kind of a non-conductive 21.7 mm long support

 For materials, you can either get: